joncabrerasu/lab-elasticsearch-kibana-cerebro/README.md

 ## Queries

-You can see some ES queries in [a relative link](kibana-queries.md) file
+You can see some ES queries in [kibana queries](kibana-queries.md) file